pbv-public/fastify-firestore-service/docs/api.md

 # API Definition Library <!-- omit in toc -->
-This library is used to define Todea APIs.
+This library is used to define APIs.

 ## Topics
 - [Core Concepts](#core-concepts)